-Sapporo City Overview of Sapporo City Sapporo, a metropolis of more than 1.9 million people, is blessed with abundant nature.
+Basic Information Population: 1,974,102 (July 1, 2022) Area: 1,121.26km d Sapporo City Website (English) www.city.sapporo.jp.e.ain.hp.transer.com Sapporo City Overview of Sapporo City Sapporo, a metropolis of more than 1.9 million people, is blessed with abundant nature.
 It is the political, economic, and cultural center of Hokkaido.
-Summers are crisp and sunny, and winters are cold and snowy, with annual snowfall being up to 6 meters.
-Sapporo is a large city that is easy to live in, yet is close to the rich nature of Hokkaido.
-It is a city where the city and nature are in harmony.
-More than 90% of the citizens report that they like Sapporo and are highly attached to the city.
-Environmental Initiatives Sapporo City, which declared itself the "Environmental Capital of the World" in June 2008, has been promoting measures to combat climate change with the aim of becoming a world-class environmental city.
-In March 2018, the Second Sapporo City Environmental Basic Plan was formulated, and the city is working to promote thorough energy conservation and the introduction of renewable energy.
+Summers are crisp and sunny, and winters are cold and snowy, with annual snowfall being up to 5 meters, making it one of the snowiest and coldest cities in the world.
+Sapporo is a metropolis that is convenient to live in, yet is close to the rich nature of Hokkaido.
+It is a city where city and nature are in harmony.
+More than 90% of the citizens respond that they like Sapporo and are highly attached to the city.
+Environmental Initiatives In March 2018, the 'Second Sapporo City Environmental Basic Plan' was formulated to further promote environmental measures in response to increasingly complex and diverse environmental issues and in light of international trends.
+In this plan, various actors, including citizens, companies, and governments will work together to promote cross-sectoral initiatives with the aim of realizing a sustainable city 'SAPPORO, the Environmental Capital', where the children of the next generation can live happily.
 In June 2018, Sapporo was selected as one of the "SDGs Future Cities" by the government, and is working to achieve the SDGs (Sustainable Development Goals).
 In January 2020, Sapporo became the first Japanese city to be certified as Platinum, the highest rank of LEED for Cities and Communities, one of the categories of LEED, an internationally recognized environmental performance evaluation system.
 Through these efforts, the City of Sapporo aims to realize a decarbonized society where the environment and the economy are compatible, and is promoting urban development that supports attractive lifestyles unique to Sapporo.
-Basic Information Population: 1,973,432 (September 1, 2020) Area: 1,121.26km2 Sapporo City Website (English) www.city.sapporo.jp.e.ain.hp.tra nser.com